DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Tinea capitis is the name used for infection of the scalp with a dermatophyte fungus.
 Hair can be infected with species of Trichophyton (abbreviated as T.) and Microsporum (M.).

-In New Zealand, M. canis is the usual dermatophyte fungus to cause tinea capitis.
+M. canis is the usual dermatophyte fungus to cause tinea capitis in New Zealand.
 This fungus is zoophilic and grows naturally on an animal rather than a human.
-M. canis tinea capitis is due to contact with an infected kitten or rarely an older cat or dog.
+M. canis tinea capitis is usually due to contact with an infected kitten or rarely an older cat or dog.

 Other zoophilic fungi sometimes found to cause tinea capitis are: